paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 }
 ```

+Annnd...
+We get another error!

-The same code with Type immediatly throughs an error: the `Props` Type does not mach the Type returned by the `getServerSideProps()` function.
+The `Props` Type does not seem to mach the Type returned by the `getServerSideProps()` function.

-This is because `query.name` can be an array of string.
-For example, for localhost:3000?name=Margot&name=Paulin, `query.name` would be equal to `['Margot', 'Paulin']`.
+This is because `query.name`, which we assumed would be a string, can also be an array of string.
+For example, url http://localhost:3000?name=Margot&name=Paulin would mean `query.name = ['Margot', 'Paulin']`.

+&nbsp;

-We have to tweak `getServerSideProps()` to make it match `Props`.
+We have to tweak `getServerSideProps()` to fix this issue.

 ```jsx
 export const getServerSideProps: GetServerSideProps<Props> = async ({ query }) => {